The History of Beer Village

 At the time of the Armada the crew of a Spanish vessel were wrecked and it is traditionally said that they settled in the village and took ‘native wives’.
 In former days when the coastguard were inefficient and the excise man lax, the Beer men were the very kings of smugglers.
 All the Beer trawlers were employed in ‘the contraband’.
 They were celebrated, as they still are, for their sailing qualities.

 Jack Rattenbury, the ‘Rob Roy of the West’ was a native of Beer.
 He was born in the village in 1778.
 He was the son of a Beer shoemaker and began his adventures at 9 years old on a fishing boat.
 He later became one of the crew of a privateer and began his smuggling career.
-His numerous kegs of smuggled brandy were circulated throughout East Devon.
+His numerous kegs of smuggled brandy were circulated throughout East Devon and have become a part of the history of Beer village.

 The chief employment of women in the village was that of making the celebrated Honiton lace.
 They had the honour of making Queen Victoria’s wedding dress which cost £1,000, and also part of the bridesmaid dresses of the Princess of Wales and Princess Alice.
 The designs were destroyed afterwards so that they could never be copied.
 Lace making was introduced to the UK by Flemish refugees in the 17th century, and it was early adopted as a staple trade in East Devon.